GhislainMitahi/gm-book-store/README.md

 ## Getting Started

-To get a local copy up and :
+To get a local copy up and:

 - Open your terminal and cd to the folder where you want to put the project and run :
  ```